Cryptowater/Cryptocoin/README.md

 I believe the success of a currency depends on the number of people who own it

 We all know what a cryptocurrency is and we all know what's the potential in it, then Mine it!
-Let's be the first this time! now it is worth nothing but it will be really valuable in a couple of years and really precious in 10! then think to have a piece of it know before is too late.
+Let's be the first this time! now it is worth nothing but it will be really valuable in a couple of years and really precious in 10! then think to have a piece of it now before is too late.

 Cryptocoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.0 minute block targets